Skip to content

 From early on in his practice, Jimmy has used color codes to categorize and indicate issues in case documents and transcripts.
 While that was previously done on paper with highlighters, pen marks, and no small dose of sticky notes, now Jimmy does the same work in DocReviewPad and TranscriptPad.
 Whether reviewing documents or transcripts, green refers to cross-examination, yellow is for a motion in limine, red indicates he needs to discuss a potential issue with his client, and so on.

 In TranscriptPad, Jimmy uses the colors as broad-stroke categories.
 The colors are the “what” categories.
 He takes the additional step of naming an issue code to identify the “why” as well.
-For example, as he reviews a transcript, he will create a yellow issue code called “cumulative - Dr. Y”.
+For example, as he reviews a transcript, he will create a yellow issue code called “Cumulative - Dr. Y”.
 At a glance he knows the “what” - it is a motion in limine issue because it is yellow, and “why” he marked it for exclusion is that his opinion is identical to that of Dr. Y.

 Automate the Process of Legal Writing